NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Appendix

 \subsection{Ablation Studies}

 \gls{noracl}'s growth mechanism must answer three questions at each expansion event: \emph{when} to grow (is the current architecture insufficient?), \emph{where} to grow (which layer needs additional capacity?), and \emph{how} to grow (how should the new neurons be initialized?).
 The first two questions are addressed jointly by the growth trigger (\Cref{sec:method_trigger}), which combines the spectral effective dimension (\gls{ed}) signal with the Fisher saturation ($F_{\mathrm{sat}}$) signal; the third is addressed by the QR-based orthogonal initialization (\Cref{sec:method_growth}).
-We ablate each component in turn, reporting results on all three benchmarks in ~\Cref{tab:ablations}.
+We ablate each component in turn, reporting results on all three benchmarks in ~\Cref{tab:ablations}, in addition to comparing to alternative growth criteria used in prior work on expansion-based continual learning.